chaiguolong/.vim/bundle/YouCompleteMe/README.md

 A special value of `0` means there is no limit.

-**NOTE:** Setting this option to `0` or to a value greater than `100` is not recommended as it will slow down completion when there are a very large number of suggestions.
+**NOTE:** Setting this option to `0` or to a value greater than `100` is not recommended as it will slow down completion when there is a very large number of suggestions.

 Default: `10`